longedok/statsbot/README.md

 # Statsbot

-This bot collects involvement statistics for telegram channels.
+Telegram bot for collecting involvement statistics in telegram channels.